DJERLO/attendance-monitoring-system/README.md

 ### Facial Recognition:
 - The system shall match the detected face with registered employees in the database using a facial recognition model implemented in Python.
-- If a match is found, the system shall retrieve the corresponding employee’s information.
+- If a match is found, the system shall retrieve the corresponding employee’s information and automatically record their attendance.
 - If no match is found, the system shall reject the attendance attempt.

 ### Attendance Logging: